mmellado/dotfiles-sync/README.md

 Nicola posted a shell version of this in his blog post.
 This is simply a rewrite using Node.

+## Known issues

+Git interactive commands don't work too well.
+This is because javascript is executing them so the interactivity becomes unresponsive.
+This version is my initial prototype so I will continue looking into how to fix this.

 ## Special Thanks

 To [Nicola Paolucci](https://github.com/durdn) for an amazingly well written blog post and to [StreakyCobra](https://news.ycombinator.com/user?id=StreakyCobra) for the original idea